The Astros sent a message Thursday night: The road to the World Series goes through Houston and, for that matter, their ace pitcher Gerrit Cole.

 • Alex Bregman: He’s the motor that keeps Houston’s lineup moving and he had the biggest hit in this one.
 He’s no stranger to getting big hits and performing in the postseason.
 He can add the two-run double to the list of achievements in his already decorated career at 25 years old.

 • Gerrit Cole: It’s pretty clear he was the main difference-maker in this game, but also the series.
-He combined to strike out 25 Rays batters in his two starts and allow just one run.
+He combined to strike out a division series record 25 Rays batters in his two starts and allowed just one run.
 As close as this series was, there’s no doubt that Cole would be the MVP of this series were that an award that was given in the first round.

 • The Rays bullpen: Give credit to the Rays bullpen.
 They kept this game from getting ugly.
 Seven Rays relievers held the Astros to just one hit between the first inning and eighth, when the Astros hit back-to-back homers.
 If the Rays’ offense had been able to get anything going against Cole, their bullpen could have been heroes.